 Taking your significant other out on a date is a fundamental part of getting to know one another.
-You’re testing the waters, and you want to know if they’re into the same things you are.
-People change significantly when thrown into social situations.
+You’re testing the waters, and you want to see if they’re into the same things you are.
+People significantly change when thrown into social situations.

-We’re both trying to dig our way out of the financial holes we got into before we met each other.
+We’re both trying to dig our way out of the financial holes we got into before meeting each other.
 He likes to bust my chops, asking where I was ten years ago.
 Down the street, apparently.

 Find joy in those little things with your lover.

 - Boardgame night (you could even make this a group event where everyone brings a game)